Exxon Mobil Corporation XOM

 XOM Spending Timing

-Reading this chart: Each line shows the cumulative revenue generated per $1 spent over subsequent quarters.
-The effect builds over 4-5 quarters as investments mature.
+Reading this chart: Each line shows the cumulative elasticity — how a 1% increase in spending translates to revenue growth over subsequent quarters.
+The effect builds over 4-5 quarters as investments compound.

 Want this analysis for your portfolio?